sg-developer-portal/dev-portal-documentation/guidelines.md

 ## Dos

 1. All content must be in *markdown* format.
 Special requests will be subjected to Dev Portal team's approval.
-2. Each md file must have a *'title'*, which is your product name, follow by your product tagline (e.g. product name - product tagline).
+2. Each markdown file must have a *'title'*, which is your product name, follow by your product tagline (e.g. product name - product tagline).
 3. A metadescription is required for each markdown file.
 This will be a description of your product (not more than 160 characters) which will be published in the overview page before readers click into your product page.
 4. Size for all main headers shall be *###*.
 5. All pictures must be referenced with caption *'Fig \<number\>: \<picture caption\>'*.